Siddaramaiah to be Karnataka CM, Shivakumar his deputy; swearing-in on May 20: Cong sources | Politics

 Hectic parleys were held on Wednesday to break the deadlock in deciding on the Congress' chief ministerial pick in Karnataka with both the hopefuls presenting their cases before the top brass even as the party asserted that an outcome is likely within a day or two.

 Both Shivakumar and Siddaramiah had been camping in Delhi and held several rounds of deliberations with the party top brass.
-Sources said Shivakumar finally agreed to be deputy CM after holding late night parleys with Congress general secretary in-charge organisation K C Venugopal and AICC general secretary in-charge of state Randeep Surjewala.
+Sources said Shivakumar finally agreed to be deputy CM after holding late night parleys with Venugopal and Surjewala.

 Surjewala and Venugopal had met Kharge and held detailed discussions on Wednesday evening.